zergov/purecoin/README.md

 # Purecoin
-the purest crypto currency you will find in this sick, mutable world.
+The purest crypto currency you will find in this sick, mutable world.

 ## What is Purecoin
 It's just a fun little project I started.
 I want to re-implement bitcoin, in haskell.